According to a recent study on global temperature conditions, April 2020 was the warmest April since 1850.

 Projections for the rest of 2020

-According to the Berkeley Earth study, it is near certain that 2020 will be one of the 3 warmest years since 1850; it is projected that 2020 has slightly better than even odds (60% chance) of surpassing 2016 and becoming the warmest year since 1850.
+According to the Berkeley Earth study, it is nearly certain that 2020 will be one of the 3 warmest years since 1850; it is projected that 2020 has slightly better than even odds (60% chance) of surpassing 2016 and becoming the warmest year since 1850.

-Based on above findings, it may be expected that the coming summer (June to August 2020) may be a new record-breaking, hottest season in some areas of Northern Hemisphere.
-The high-risk areas for hottest conditions in the coming months may include South Asia, North Africa, South Europe, and America.
+Based on the above findings, it may be expected that the coming summer (June to August 2020) may be a new record-breaking, hottest season in some areas of the Northern Hemisphere.
+The high-risk areas for the hottest conditions in the coming months may include South Asia, North Africa, South Europe, and America.

 Implications for the ongoing COVID-19 pandemic

-2020 is an unusual and painful year because of the ongoing COVID-19 pandemic which began in January 2020 and is affecting 213 countries and territories around the world, with more than 6.4 million confirmed cases and more than 380,000 deaths so far.
+2020 is an unusual and painful year because of the ongoing COVID-19 pandemic, which began in January 2020 and is affecting 213 countries and territories around the world, with more than 6.4 million confirmed cases and more than 380,000 deaths so far.

 Unlike influenza and some other virus diseases that are obviously seasonal as their incidence is significantly reduced during the warm season, another study of Berkeley Earth suggests that warming weather is impossible to stop the spread of the COVID-19 pandemic.